 For some patients, chest tightness is extremely important.
 If that is the case, the Double Incision technique will likely produce better results than the Periareolar.
 While theDouble Incision procedure does create a considerable horizontal scar, it is the most powerful procedure for achieving a uniformly tight and smooth chest appearance.

-Here’s an animated video that shows how the periareolar (a.k.a. donut) FTM surgery is done:
+Up at the top is an animated video that shows how the periareolar (a.k.a. donut) FTM surgery is done